Rule Change: Completed

 On 1 August 2019 the Commission extended the period of time to make the draft determination to 12 December 2019.
-The Commission considered the extension necessary to allow for additional consultation with a broader group of stakeholders and sufficient time to work through the complex policy and legal issues.
+The Commission considered this extension was necessary to allow for additional consultation with a broader group of stakeholders and sufficient time to work through the complex policy and legal issues.

 On 11 April 2019 the AEMC published a consultation paper seeking stakeholder feedback on the proposal.
 Key questions were:

 - how is short term risk currently managed in the NEM and would a short term forward market be beneficial to market participants?